Teens Helping Teens

 TSB Members earn community service hours for school or service club requirements from a nationally- and state-accredited not-for-profit organization in supervised settings and activities.
 Verification of volunteer hours will be provided and, if requested, letters of recommendation to colleges or employers will also be made available to TSB Members in good standing.

-Oklahoma County high school students are selected after completing an application and interview process.
 TSB Members must be mature, responsible, compassionate teens who enjoy working with people and making new friends.
-TSB Members serve a school-year term from August to May and are asked to attend a minimum of 6 meetings to complete training and to participate in planning and completion of projects.
-Meetings are held once a month in the evening and other activities may take place at additional times.
+TSB Members serve a school-year term from September to April and are asked to attend a minimum of 6 meetings to complete training and to participate in projects.
+Meetings are held once a month in the evening (usually Tuesday 6-8 pm) and other activities may take place at additional times.
 Teens do not work directly with clients.